 Similarly, the shape and size of our glasses can also influence our liquid intake.
 Research suggests that using taller glasses instead of wider, shorter ones can reduce liquid consumption by up to 57%.
 The visual cues provided by taller glasses can create an illusion of increased volume, making us perceive that we are consuming more liquid than we actually are.
 This simple switch can help control portion sizes when it comes to beverages.

-See also Mastering Portion Control for Fast Food Meals
+See also Portion Control Container Recipes for Healthy Meals

 Using Smaller Plates Using Taller Glasses